cng822/Technology-App/README.md

 ## What Does It Do?

 This app will sell technology-related items from three categories; Computer/Laptops, Phones, and Watches.
-This app will have the ability to perform several features such as searching for specific items available through the search bar and the ability to display the top three items.
-Information on specific items can be displayed after selecting them on our app and the app will be able to generate a list of items in specific categories.
-The app will also have the functionality of sorting items from best selling or from most viewed.
+This app will have the ability to perform several features such as searching for specific items available through the search bar and the ability to display the top three picks.
+The app will display a list of items in the specific categories when clicked on from the main screen.
+Information on specific items can be displayed after selecting them from this list.
+The app will also have the functionality of choosing the top picks currently present on the app.

+## Screenshots

+## Tech Used

+This app has been created on Android Studio by using Java as the programming language.

+##